 ILSFA requires that data for all program participants be collected and shared with the Program Administrator.
-This includes all property owners, single-family occupants, tenants of multifamily properties counting toward eligibility (minimum is 50%), all subscribers to Community Solar projects, and all non-profit or public entities receiving benefits through ILSFA-energized systems.
+This includes all property owners, single-family occupants, tenants of multifamilymulti-family properties counting toward eligibility (minimum is 50%), all subscribers to Community Solar community solar projects, and all non-profit or public entities receiving benefits through ILSFA-energized systems.
 A Certification and Consent Form, the affidavit whereby the applicant certifies that their income does not exceed 80% AMI, is required for each household.
 This data will be used for validation of eligibility and for measuring program performance, including program reporting and periodic participant satisfaction surveys.
-Applicant data is captured through the Approved Vendor portal at www.HlinoisSFAillinoisSFA.com as part of the project approval process during Part I of the project application.
-Subscriber data for Community Solar projects is submitted during Part II.
+Applicant data is captured through the Approved Vendor portal at www.IllinoisSFA.comApproved Vendor Portal as part of the project approval process during Part I of the project application.
+Subscriber data for Community Solar community solar projects is submitted during Part II.
 Annual submissions are also required for additional subscriber data and qualified subscriber shares to be updated.